wareya/MiniMirage4/README.md

 Mini Mirage is a public domain and lightweight VN-style cutscene engine (not meant for actual VNs).
 This is the Godot 4 version.

-Features: showing backgrounds/CGs, tachie (standing sprites), smooth zooming/scaling, smooth repositioning, both NVL and chat-bubble-style textboxes, textbox portraits/nametags, and arbitrary game code in the middle of cutscenes (cutscenes are just gdscript functions).
+Features: showing backgrounds/CGs, tachie (standing sprites), smooth zooming/scaling, smooth repositioning, both ADV and chat-bubble-style textboxes, textbox portraits/nametags, and arbitrary game code in the middle of cutscenes (cutscenes are just gdscript functions).

 Don't try to use this for actual VNs.
 It's missing a large number of essential VN features, like transition masks, saving mid-cutscene, a backlog, etc.